I’ve been a big fan of Tabletop RPGs for 7 years. I’ve played everything from sci-fi to fantasy settings.

 In addition, with the increasing popularity of D&D over the past couple of years, there are certainly numerous animations to add to the excitement of a fantasy world.

-It is important to note that although the subgenre isekai is interspersed with a variety of RPG tropes, they’re certainly not the only D&D-inspired shows there.
+It is important to note that although the subgenre isekai is interspersed with various RPG tropes, they’re certainly not the only D&D-inspired shows there.

 In addition, given my love for the realm of fantasy RPGs, I’ve got quite a few shows that meet the criteria.